PelionIoT/meta-mbl/docs/warp7-image-signing.md

 Observe the following from the above output:
 - The `hab_status` command reports `No HAB Events Found!` which indicates u-boot has successfully authenticated all of the components in the boot chain.
 If  you do not see this message then something has gone wrong with the signing and/or authentication process.
 Ensure that this message is reported before locking the device.

-# Step 9: OPTIONAL: Close and lock device.
+# Step 9: OPTIONAL: Close and lock device

 <span class="warning"> **WARNING**: Before locking the device, make sure the `hab_status` command reports successful authentication, otherwise, once it is locked, you will not be able to access this device again.</span>